plantanapp/documentation/docs/actions/execute-javascript.md

 Data can be returned from the script back to the process simply by issuing a `return` statement.
 The returned value will be stored in the context under the name specified for the `Output Token` setting above.

-Given the example below, if the `Output Token` was set to `Sum`, then the result can be access in following actions by using the `[Sum]` token.
+Given the example below, if the `Output Token` was set to `Sum`, then the result can be accessed in following actions by using the `[Sum]` token.

 ``` js